 Health Care Fraud Scams – Scammers will call or e-mail misrepresenting they are Medicare or insurance representatives, stating they will be sending a new card or announcing a new plan and stating personal information is necessary.
 Sometimes, they’ll falsely state that an initial payment needs to be made for the new card or plan.
 Scammers are simply attempting to get personal or financial information and scam you out of money.

 Telemarketing Fraud – Telemarketing scams usually involve offers of free or low-cost products or devices, bogus health care products (such as supplemental insurance or prescription cards), and inexpensive vacation offers.
 Those age 60 and older and those that live alone are special targets.
-Never give personal or financial information over the phone to someone you don’t know, and make sure you are registered with both the local (Datcp) at 1-866-9NOCALL and national (FTC) 1-888-382-1222 Do Not Call lists.
+Never give personal or financial information over the phone to someone you don’t know, and make sure you are registered with the national (FTC) 1-888-382-1222 Do Not Call list.
 Report soliciting or suspicious phone calls to the agencies.
 In most cases, you don’t need to know who called you or where they’re located, you only need the phone number to report.

 Funeral & Cemetery Scams – Scammers read obituaries and call a grieving widow or widower claiming the deceased had an outstanding bill with them and then try to extort money from relatives to settle the fake debt.
 In another tactic, disreputable funeral homes will attempt to capitalize on family members’ unfamiliarity with the cost of funeral services to add unnecessary charges to the bill or attempt to sell high-end products or services.